Rannaghor

-Some episodes had been hosted by other personalities, including Sonali Chowdhury, Sneha Chatterjee Bhowmik, Ushasi Ray and Manali Dey.
-Now, Some episodes of some occasions have been hosted by Ushashi Ray, Geetasri Roy.
-It premiered in the year 2005, making it the longest-running Bengali television series till date.
-It is the third longest-running Indian television series.
+Some episodes were hosted by other personalities, including Sonali Chowdhury, Sneha Chatterjee Bhowmik, Ushasi Ray and Manali Dey.
+On certain occasions, episodes were also hosted by Ushashi Ray and Geetasri Roy.

+It premiered in the year 2005, making it the longest-running Indian Bengali television series to date and the third longest-running Indian television series.
 The series celebrated its 16th anniversary on 9 May 2022.

-Ushasi Ray first host the series on Pohela Boishakh Special Episode 2021 from Last of June 2021, Ushasi is hosting more episodes than Sudipa.
-From 24 January 2022, actress Tiyasha Lepcha started hosting special episodes of this show.
-In Rathyatra 2022, actress Sriparna Roy hosted 3 few episodes titled as "Rathyatra Special".
+Ushasi Ray first hosted the series in the Pohela Boishakh Special Episode 2021.
+Since then, she has hosted multiple episodes of the show, eventually hosting more episodes than Sudipa Chatterjee.
+From 24 January 2022, actress Tiyasha Lepcha started hosting special episodes of the show.
+During Rathyatra 2022, actress Sriparna Roy hosted a few episodes titled "Rathyatra Special".

+After an unsuccessful run of the show Randhane Bandhan hosted by Gaurav Chakrabarty and Ridhima Ghosh, the show, which was eventually being hosted by Koneenica Banerjee, finally went off-air in 2026, only to be replaced by another revamped cookery show named Shashuri Boumar Rannaghor, hosted by Biswanath Basu.

 Guest appearances

 Many eminent figures of Bengal including Sourav Ganguly, Raja Narayan Deb, Srabanti Chatterjee, Tanusree Chakraborty, Koel Mallick, Usha Uthup, Rachana Banerjee, Subhashree Ganguly, Adrit Roy, Rukmini Maitra, Nusrat Jahan, Supriya Devi, Sabitri Chatterjee and many others have appeared in the show.